 Dare you mention the B-word — bankruptcy?
 Yes, says Rheingold.
 “If it’s something you’re considering, it’s something you should say to them.”

 Your goal, as far as your credit: that any workout payments you make will be reported as current, complete and timely.

 This part of the negotiation can sometimes get really frustrating.
 “A lot of the creditors refuse to deal with that issue,” McElvaney says.
 “They just will do what they want to do.”

-At last.
-You’ve cut a deal.
+At last: You’ve cut a deal.
 But you’re not quite done.
-Banks merge, people change jobs and the rep who noted your account or made promises over the phone could be long gone when you find out your satisfied account has been sold to a third-party or incorrectly reported to the credit bureaus.
+Banks merge, people change jobs and the rep that noted your account or made promises over the phone could be long gone when you find out your satisfied account has been sold to a third party or incorrectly reported to the credit bureaus.

-Your protection: an agreement that puts everything in writing, from the fact that the account was (or will be) paid and when, to the tax reporting (called a 1099-C), to what the bank or card company will tell the credit bureaus.
+Your protection: an agreement that puts everything in writing, Cunningham says.
+That includes the fact that the account was (or will be) paid and when, the amount that will be reported for taxes and what the bank or card company will tell the credit bureaus.

 “The worst thing people can do is wait too long too reach out for help,” Cunningham says.
 “We’re well-intentioned and think our ship will come in.
 When that ship doesn’t materialize, we’ve dug a financial hole from which we cannot recover.”